Why is My Dog Gagging All the Time?

 - Gastric torsion: in this stage, a distended stomach rotates on its longitudinal axis which prevents it from being emptied.
 This is the torsion element.
 The stomach contents then ferment due to the acid within which increases the distension.
 Blood circulation to the area is also affected and it may cause necrosis of the stomach wall and even perforation.
 If this happens, the dog will go into toxic shock and likely die.

 Although this condition can occur in any dog, larger breeds are more prone to developing it.
 Fast intake of food, drinking water too quickly, vigorous exercise before or after eating can all be the root cause.
+It can be a reason why the dog keeps gagging at night since movement in their sleep can exacerbate the problem.

 Symptoms include nervousness, hypersalivation, nausea, abdominal bloat and gagging are all symptoms of gastric torsion.
 The dog will likely be in pain if we touch their belly and they will adopt abnormal postures.
 An x-ray can confirm whether or not it is distension or if torsion has occurred.
 In the latter case, surgery will be necessary.